 Academic Credits Available | Accommodation Included | All Inclusive | Dig for a Day | Finds Processing | Suitable for Children | Experienced Diggers | Field School | Non-Excavation Courses | Other Ways to Get Involved

-View the 2017 Digs Guide as it appears in issue 326 of Current Archaeology magazine.
+To view the 2019 Digs Guide as it appeared in issue 350 of Current Archaeology magazine, click here.

 The Galway Archaeological Field School provides students with hands-on experience of the archaeology and architecture of medieval Ireland.
 We specialise in this field and seek to immerse our students in the wealth of medieval castles, churches and monasteries which lie scattered across the Irish landscape.
-In summer 2018, we will return to Isert Kelly Castle […]
+In summer 2019, we will return to Isert Kelly Castle […]

 The Blackfriary excavations have been running since 2010 and were begun with the aim of exploring the role of the Dominican friary in the later medieval period in Trim.
 As the friary was quarried out in the 18th century we are following the footprint and remains of the monastic buildings as well as the friary graveyard […]

 Since 2016 Aldington & Romney Archaeology have been engaging in excavations to uncover the story behind Thomas Becket’s palace at Aldington.
 Around 800 CE the records at Canterbury state that the original church has been replaced by the first stone church dedicated to St. Martin.
 By 1086, the Domesday Book tells us that the […]